xjjy88888/3D_reconstruction-3D_visualization/README.md

    You need to open the botton({}) which is in your top right-hand corner.
    Then, you could paste in the following code.
    Demo1: Kasthuri et al., 2014.
 Mouse somatosensory cortex (6x6x30 cubic nanometer resolution)
-   This dataset was copied from https://neurodata.io/data/kasthuri15/ and is made available under the Open Data Common Attribution License.
-Paper: Kasthuri, Narayanan, et al. "Saturated reconstruction of a volume of neocortex."
-Cell 162.3 (2015): 648-661.

 ```
 {